Faisal of Saudi Arabia: King of Saudi Arabia

 One of the earliest actions Faisal took as king was to establish a council to deal with future succession issues.
-The members were two of his uncles, Prince Abdullah and Prince Musaid, and five of his half-brothers, Crown Prince Khalid, Prince Fahd, Prince Abdullah, Prince Sultan and Prince Nawwaf.
+The members were his uncles Abdullah and Musaid and his half-brothers Khalid, Fahd, Abdullah, Sultan, and Nawwaf.
 In 1967 Faisal established the post of second prime minister and appointed Prince Fahd to this post.
-The reason for this newly established body was Khalid's request and suggestion.
+The reason for this newly established body was Prince Khalid's request and suggestion.
+The use of Saudi Arabia's flag was made by him official on 15 March 1973, although it had been in use since 1902.

 Faisal's most senior adviser during his reign was Rashad Pharaon, his father's private physician.
 Another adviser was Grand Mufti Muhammad ibn Ibrahim Al Sheikh, who was influential in shaping the King's political role in the Arab world.

 Modernization

 Early in his rule, Faisal issued an edict that all Saudi princes had to school their children inside the country, rather than sending them abroad; this had the effect of making it popular for upper-class families to bring their sons back to study in the Kingdom.
 He also introduced the country's current system of administrative regions, and laid the foundations for a modern welfare system.
 In 1970 he established the Ministry of Justice and inaugurated the country's first "five-year plan" for economic development.

 One of Faisal's modernization attempts was the new laws on media, publishing, and archiving and bilateral cultural cooperation protocols with foreign and corporate archives that kept records about mid-twentieth century Arabia.
 Television broadcasts officially began in 1965.
-The same year a nephew of Faisal attacked the newly established headquarters of Saudi television but was killed by security personnel.
-The attacker was the brother of Faisal's future assassin, and the incident is the most widely accepted motive for the murder.
+In the same year, a nephew of Faisal attacked the newly established headquarters of Saudi television but was killed by security personnel.
+The attacker was the brother of Faisal's future assassin, and the incident is the most widely accepted motive for his assassination.
 Although there was some discontent with the social changes he carried out, the Arab world grew to respect Faisal as a result of his policies modernizing Saudi Arabia, his management of the holy cities of Mecca and Medina, his reputation as a staunch opponent of Zionism, and the country's fast-rising financial strength.